GovindaMadhava/Daily_Dev_Update/README.md

 Everyday log of my progress in Machine Learning, my project development and learnings

 Apr 02 Wednesday:

-Continued Austin timing, ;ast 2 driver povs remain.
+Continued Austin timing, last 2 driver povs remain.
 Abu Dhabi GP last 2 drivers footage remain.
 Aim to complete it overnight and start Las Vegas next.

+Setup meetings with Uri Nieto and Philipp from FastF1.com

 Completed the Amazon SDE coding test.
 Got a call to take up final interview rounds -> declined since I decided to go into GaTech Fall 2025.
 Completed steps for my GaTech account BuzzCard and requested i20 form procedure to be initiateed.
-Setup meetings with Uri Nieto and Philipp from FastF1.com
 *****************************************************************

 Apr 01 Tuesday: